dev-diaries/web/_social-posts/intro-to-sed.md

 excerpt: "Sed is a very useful tool in linux and can be very powerful when chained with other linux commands."
 date: 2020-07-09
 tags: [linux]
-categories: [beginner, linux, terminal, cli]
+categories: [beginner, linux, terminal, cli, sed]
 instagram-id:
 docs: https://linux.die.net/man/1/sed
 ---